OasisLMF/OpenDataTransform/docs/src/components/mappings/mapping-files.rst

   If :code:`transform` are present in any of the bases they are all merged together preferring the later parents and this mapping file.

+  To add a default fallback value add a transformation to the end of the transform list that has a :code:`transformation` and no :code:`when` clause.
+This will always resolve and only after all other transformations have been skipped due to their :code:`when` clause failing.